muhtasim7/Cost-to-Go-Uoft/README.md

 - **Usage**: Sends an email with the user’s itinerary details to the user’s specified email address.
 - **Note**: Configure API keys and email settings in `GoogleMailService.java`.

-## Usage
+## User story

-1. **Create an Account**: Register an account and fill in personal details.
+1. **Create an Account**: Register an account and fill in personal details. - Alisa
-2. **Select Program**: View and filter study abroad programs based on suitability.
+2. **Select and Sort Program**: View and filter study abroad programs based on suitability. - Muhtasim
-3. **Sort Programs by Cost**: Sort available options based on cost.
+3. **Google Flight API call**: Calling the Google Flight API and giving the user a list of options to choose from - Sanyukta
-4. **Choose University**: Select a university and proceed to book flights and accommodations.
+4. **Accommodations**: Call the AIRBNB API and give the user a list of options to choose from - Rosa
-5. **Email Itinerary**: Review the final summary and email it for easy reference.
+5. **Email Itinerary**: Review the final summary and email it for easy reference. - Ariuntuya

 ## License
 This project was developed as part of a course at the University of Toronto and is intended solely for educational purposes.
 Redistribution or commercial use of the code is not permitted without permission.